surftrips.co

 Frequently asked

-Anahola Bay is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Anahola Bay is a mixed bottom, long walling right-hand reef and sandbar point, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Anahola Bay